 Why is P.K.
 Yonge using a standards-based grading system?

 P.K.
-Yonge is continuing the transition to a standards-based assessment system and gradebook to provide students, parents, and teachers with more accurate information about students progress toward meeting content and skill standards.
+Yonge is moving to a standards-based grading system to provide students, families, and teachers with more specific information about student progress toward mastery of content and skill standards.

-A standards-based system will help us target instruction, reinforcement, and enrichment opportunities for all students.
-Parents also will be more aware of what their children should know and be able to do by the end of each grade level.
+The standards-based system helps target instruction, reinforcement, and enrichment opportunities for all students.
+It also provides students and families a clearer picture of what students should know and be able to do by the end of each grade level.

 How does the new grading system measure my child’s progress?

 With regard to secondary grading, the new system, like the traditional system, will continue to use letter grade designations to indicate a student’s progress toward meeting the standards.
 The table on the reverse side of this document explains what each designation means.

 How are standards-based gradebooks different from traditional gradebooks?

 In a standards-based gradebook, each course (e.g., World Cultures) contains series of subjects (e.g., engaging in evidence-based discussions, interpreting data from maps/charts).